Road Trip! Northwest Arkansas Roadside Barbecue, Ghosts, and Gardens

 Favorite Haunts

-Today, the Crescent enjoys a reputation for being America’s most haunted hotel.
+Today, the Crescent is known as America’s most haunted hotel.
 Legend has it that many of its guests “checked out but never left.”
 We joined the hotel’s famed ghost tour, where a highly educated and animated guide walked our group through the hotel while creeping me out with stories of famous spirits like Michael, the Irish stonemason who fell to his death in 1885 during the hotel’s construction.

 As “evidence,” our guide produced photographs showing translucent bodies hovering in areas of the hotel.
-If you videotape, we were told, you will likely see an illuminated orb (cast from the ghost’s energy) appear in your video.
+If you videotape, she told us, you may see an illuminated orb (cast from the ghost’s energy) in your video.

 People on my tour were gasping, claiming they’d captured an orb on tape, and in the background of one video, you can hear a faint voice–mine–saying, “I don’t see anything but a bunch of people videotaping…and, oh that’s just a shadow…” I wanted to, really wanted to see a ghost or at least the orb of one, but not a single apparition appeared for me.
 The tour took us to the former hospital’s morgue, and I was grateful to be there while still alive.